-The bill amends existing laws regarding the certification of operators for public water supply systems and wastewater treatment facilities in Kansas.
-Key provisions include the addition of members to the public water supply advisory committee, which will now consist of four appointed members instead of two, representing various water associations and municipal utilities.
-The bill also mandates that the Secretary of Health and Environment submit an annual report to the legislature detailing the number and pass rates of operator examinations over the previous two years.
-Furthermore, it establishes that fees for operator certification examinations cannot exceed the actual cost of the examinations.
+The bill addresses the certification of operators for water supply systems and wastewater treatment facilities in Kansas.
+It introduces several key changes, including the addition of members to the public water supply advisory committee and a requirement for the secretary of health and environment to submit an annual report to the legislature detailing the number and pass rates of operator examinations over the previous two years.
+The bill also stipulates that fees for operator certification examinations cannot exceed the actual cost of the examinations, and it removes the requirement for certification through correspondence courses.

 Statutes affected: As introduced: 65-4513, 65-4506